 Led by the National Consumers League, Script Your Future is a national initiative to raise awareness about medication adherence, which includes the patient campaign known as "Pledge to Take Your Meds."
-In partnership with over 130 public and private stakeholder organizations, the campaign offers adherence resources to help patients and the health care professionals who care for them.
+In partnership with over 130 public and private stakeholder organizations, the campaign offers adherence resources to help patients and the healthcare professionals who care for them.

-Patients can participate in the campaign for free by visiting the website, where they will find easy-tounderstand medication adherence resources, including a medication wallet card (available in multiple languages), signing up for medication text alerts and creating their own personal pledge to take their medications.
+Patients can participate in the campaign for free by visiting the website, where they will find easy-tounderstand medication adherence resources, including a medication wallet card (available in multiple languages).
+Patients can also create their own personal pledge to take their medications.